 pact:verify locally to run the current branch against the master

-and released version pacts stored in Pact Broker.
-If you need to run them
+branch of pacts stored in Pact Broker.
+If you need to run them against a local

 and then set the

 PACT_URI="../gds-api-adapters/spec/pacts/gds_api_adapters-publishing_api.json" bundle exec rake pact:verify

 This will cause pact to look for the pactfile in gds-api-adapters.